 Mediani, M., Radi, M., Slimani, T., El Mouden, H., El Idrissi Essougrati, A. & Qninba A. 2013.
 Première mention de l’Engoulevent du désert (Caprimulgus aegyptius) dans l’Oued Ad Deheb et possible hivernage dans le sud du Maroc.
 Go-South Bulletin 10: 102-105.

 Thévenot, M., Vernon, R. & Bergier, P. 2003.
 The Birds of Morocco.
 BOU Checklist No. 20.
 BOU, Tring.

-On 18 February 2017, bird guide Lahcen Ouacha photographed the first Egyptian Nightjar for the season at Merzouga (photo 3).
-Tanemirt Lahcen! (=Thanks in Berber/Tamazight language).
+- 2017: bird guide Lahcen Ouacha photographed the first Egyptian Nightjar for the season on 18 February near Merzouga (photo 2).
+Tanemirt Lahcen! (= Thanks in Berber/Tamazight language).

 - 2018: the species arrived a little bit late at the breeding area in Merzouga region.
 Lahcen Ouacha photographed the first bird for that season on 28 February, that’s 10 and 12 days later than in 2017 and 2016 respectively.
 Note that these arrival dates are very accurate because Lahcen is in constant contact with the local nomades who let him know as soon as the nightjars arrive.

 - 2019: the Egyptian Nightjar arrived really early this season.
 Lahcen Ouacha photographed a bird near Merzouga on 4 Feb.
 2019.
 Thanks Lahcen as usual!